CAC Certified Coins

 45172528

-Choice $9750 New March 26!
-Low CAC Pop.
+Choice $9750 Low CAC Pop.
 Pop Top.
 Beautiful color..
 A glance at the CAC pop report shows that Liberty half eagles from the Phildelphia mint are significantly underrated compared to their mint marked counterparts.
 This gorgeous 1871 is one of six AU58 stickered at CAC with none higher.
 The total CAC pop is only 11.
 Compare this to the 1871-CC half eagle that has a total CAC pop of 42, but which is priced at more than 7 times as much.
 This example not only has beatiful color but is minimally marked and has nice luster.
 A near gem which should be seen to be appreciate.

 Gold G$5 1876-S